Schemas as Single Sources of Truth

 }

-You can use this metadata type to help provide type-safety:
+Then you can use these generic metadata types to help provide type-safety:

-A good example of how these schemas can be transformed through the introspection result is in the automatic docs plugin:
+A good example of how introspected schemas can be transformed through is in the Automatic MDX Docs plugin:

 git merge with/automatic-docs